 The Municipality's employee costs for 2018/19 totalled an amount of R 123 486 307.00.
 This constitutes 38.39 % of the total operational expenditure and is an increase from the previous year's 37.65 %.
 No appointments are made unless the positions are funded and vacant on the staff establishment.
-In order to obtain value for money from workforce expenditure, the mandate for appointment is to appoint the candidate on the minimum notch of the scale unless motivation exists for appointment on a higher notch.
+In order to obtain value for money fr candidate on the minimum r